ijlyttle/projthis-demo/README.md

 ## Demo

-This demo is run automatically by GitHub Actions, every day at midnight UTC, as well as whenever there is a change to `README.Rmd`.
+This demo is run automatically by GitHub Actions, every day at 02:30 UTC, as well as whenever there is a change to `README.Rmd`.

 For this demo, we will select a letter at random, then get a data frame